tomberek/mcm/manual/ii.md

 specification.
 For example:

-If Doe and Roe are joint perpetrators of an offense and it is intended
+(a) If Doe and Roe are joint perpetrators of an offense and it is intended

 to charge and try both at the same trial, they should be charged in a single